aliz-ai/terraform-aliz-modules/bitbucket-cloud-build-status-update/README.md

 ## Overview

 This terraform module create several resources which will be used to automate the Cloud Build status response to the Bitbucket API.

+Created recourses:
+* Log sink
+* Pub/Sub topic
+* Cloud Function
+* GCS Bucket

 ## Required Resources